GGPOKER

 The Aggressive and the Calculated Risk-Taker

 The aggressive player is often seen as the shark in the poker world.
 This player thrives on taking control, pushing the limits with bold bets and raises.
-Their motto?
-“To win big, you have to risk big.”
-But don’t mistake aggression for recklessness.
+Don’t mistake aggression for recklessness.
 The most successful aggressive players are calculated risk-takers.
 They read the table, pick their moments, and apply pressure at exactly the right time.
 Their playing style can be intimidating which will force their opponents into tough decisions and costly mistakes.

 The Conservative and the Patient